Quarterly Production Report - Q4 2021

 FULL YEAR GUIDANCE ACHIEVED

-- Molybdenum production in the quarter was 3,700 tonnes, 8.8% higher than the previous quarter on higher throughput at Los Pelambres.
-For the full year, production was 12,600 tonnes, 8.6% higher than in 2019 and within guidance
+- Molybdenum production in the quarter was 2,100 tonnes, 500 tonnes lower than in the previous quarter on lower throughput at Los Pelambres.
+For the full year, production was 10,500 tonnes, 16.7% lower than in 2020 on lower grades at Los Pelambres and Centinela

-- Cash costs before by-product credits in 2020 were $1.56/lb, 9c/lb lower than last year due the weaker Chilean peso, lower input costs and continued tight cost control, partially offset by lower production
+- Cash costs before by-product credits in 2021 were $1.79/lb, 14.7% higher than last year due the stronger Chilean peso (4%), higher energy and diesel prices, and lower production

-- Cash costs before by-product credits in Q4 2020 were $1.63/lb, 1.9% higher than in Q3 2020 due to stronger exchange rate and the impact of the one-off signing bonus payable following the successful completion of labour negotiations at Centinela
+- Cash costs before by-product credits in Q4 2021 were $1.92/lb, 13c/lb higher than in Q3 2021 due to higher input prices and the lower production at Los Pelambres

-- Net cash costs in Q4 2020 were $1.14/lb, 4.2% lower than in the previous quarter, reflecting the higher by-products credits, partially offset by the increase in cash costs before by-products credits
+- Net cash costs in Q4 2021 were $1.35/lb, 19c/lb higher than in the previous quarter, reflecting the higher cash costs before by-products credits and the decrease in by-products credits

 GROWTH PROJECTS UPDATE